 We refer the reader to \cite[\S 2]{mj-muk} for the definition of the term `symmetrically hyperbolic', and for a detailed discussion on the necessity of each of the requirements in the definition of a mateable map.
 We also note that the expansivity condition above ensures that a mateable map is topologically conjugate to the polynomial $z^d$ (for some $d\geq 2$).

 \begin{rmk} In the anti-holomorphic setting, the role of mateable maps was played by Nielsen maps of necklace reflection groups (see Subsection~\ref{necklace_subsec}). \end{rmk}

-The simplest example of a mateable map is given by the classical \emph{Bowen-Series map} \cite{Bowen,bowen-series}.
+The simplest example of a mateable map is given by the classical \emph{Bowen--Series map} \cite{Bowen,bowen-series}.
 While such a map can be defined for arbitrary Fuchsian groups equipped with suitable fundamental domains, they are typically discontinuous.
-However, it turns out that for Fuchsian groups uniformizing spheres with punctures (possibly with one/two order two orbifold points), the Bowen-Series map is a covering map of the circle satisfying the defining properties of a mateable map \cite[\S 2]{mj-muk}.
+However, it turns out that for Fuchsian groups uniformizing spheres with punctures (possibly with one/two order two orbifold points), the Bowen--Series map is a covering map of the circle satisfying the defining properties of a mateable map \cite[\S 2]{mj-muk}. \\

-\textbf{Higher Bowen-Series maps.} More examples of mateable maps are given by \emph{higher Bowen-Series maps} of punctured sphere Fuchsian groups (see \cite[\S 4]{mj-muk} for their definition and basic properties).
-As suggested by the name, there are close connections between higher Bowen-Series maps and Bowen-Series maps.
-Indeed, the higher Bowen-Series map of a Fuchsian group uniformizing $S_{0,k}$ (a sphere with $k$ punctures) can be represented as the second iterate of the Bowen-Series map of a Fuchsian group uniformizing a sphere with roughly k/2 punctures and zero/one/two order two orbifold points \cite[Corollary~5.6]{mj-muk} (see Figure~\ref{bs_hbs_fig_1}).
-Alternatively, a higher Bowen-Series map of a Fuchsian group is obtained by `gluing together' several Bowen-Series maps of the same Fuchsian group with overlapping fundamental domains \cite[Proposition~4.5]{mj-muk} (see Figure~\ref{bs_hbs_fig_2}).
+\textbf{Higher Bowen--Series maps.} More examples of mateable maps are given by \emph{higher Bowen--Series maps} of punctured sphere Fuchsian groups (see \cite[\S 4]{mj-muk} for their definition and basic properties).
+As suggested by the name, there are close connections between higher Bowen--Series maps and Bowen--Series maps.
+Indeed, the higher Bowen--Series map of a Fuchsian group uniformizing $S_{0,k}$ (a sphere with $k$ punctures) can be represented as the second iterate of the Bowen--Series map of a Fuchsian group uniformizing a sphere with roughly k/2 punctures and zero/one/two order two orbifold points \cite[Corollary~5.6]{mj-muk} (see Figure~\ref{bs_hbs_fig_1}).
+Alternatively, a higher Bowen--Series map of a Fuchsian group is obtained by `gluing together' several Bowen--Series maps of the same Fuchsian group with overlapping fundamental domains \cite[Proposition~4.5]{mj-muk} (see Figure~\ref{bs_hbs_fig_2}).

 Every piecewise Fuchsian Markov map $A$ of the circle can be conformally extended to a canonically defined subset of $\overline{\mathbb{D}}$ (see \cite[\S 2.2]{mj-muk}).
 This extension is termed the \emph{canonical extension of $A$}.
-The following result, which is a conformal combination theorem for punctured sphere Fuchsian groups and hyperbolic polynomials with Jordan curve Julia sets, can be regarded as an analog of the Bers' simultaneous uniformization theorem in the current setting.
+The following result, which is a conformal combination theorem for punctured sphere Fuchsian groups and hyperbolic polynomials with Jordan curve Julia sets, can be regarded as an analog of the Bers simultaneous uniformization theorem in the current setting.

-\begin{theorem}\cite[Theorem~3.7, Theorem~4.8]{mj-muk} The canonical extensions of Bowen-Series maps and higher Bowen-Series maps of Fuchsian groups uniformizing punctured spheres (possibly with one/two orbifold points of order two) can be conformally mated with polynomials lying in principal hyperbolic components (of appropriate degree). \end{theorem}
+\begin{theorem}\cite[Theorem~3.7, Theorem~4.8]{mj-muk} The canonical extensions of Bowen--Series maps and higher Bowen--Series maps of Fuchsian groups uniformizing punctured spheres (possibly with one/two orbifold points of order two) can be conformally mated with polynomials lying in principal hyperbolic components (of appropriate degree). \end{theorem}